 - Volunteer mentors – Regular and consistent learning and revision leading up to GSCE exams embeds the practice, planning, time-keeping and confidence the students require.

-- Learning through technology – The use of an iPad per student allows fun, modern learning while contributing to significant savings and environmental responsibility (proposed funding from Fidelity UK Foundation).
+- Learning through technology – The use of a tablet per student allows fun, modern learning while contributing to significant savings and environmental responsibility.

 - Guest Speakers – Inspirational and motivational speakers help give students direction, ambition and aspiration.